La Mercè Festival in Barcelona – What to Expect

 Watch the attached video –

-Instead of a two-dimensional poster, this year a living poster was created — a real wooden-and-metal cart, a physical artwork that roams the city and brings the celebration to the people.
-It wasn’t made as a solo piece, but as a collaborative project by dozens of professionals: artists, musicians, dancers, technicians, designers, and stage and craft wizards.
+-Instead of a traditional two-dimensional poster, this year’s edition features a living one – a real, mobile structure made of wood and metal, a physical creation that moves through the city and brings the festival to the people.
+It wasn’t conceived as a solo work, but as a collective project involving dozens of professionals: artists, musicians, dancers, technicians, designers, and stagecraft artisans.

 The core message: the poster is a story and an emotion – a tangible experience that invites the public to participate, feel, and celebrate.
 It’s a fusion of Barcelona’s roaming circus and theatrical traditions of the past with its bold, diverse contemporary culture.

-Beyond its aesthetics, it makes a statement about returning to the tangible in an increasingly digital world — to an object you can touch, build together, and celebrate as part of a vibrant, living community.
+Beyond its visual appeal, it signals a return to the tangible in an increasingly digital world – to something that can be touched, built together, and celebrated as part of a living, breathing community.

-In the end, he thanks all the collaborators and dedicates the creation to the city’s residents: the poster-cart is an invitation to live, feel, and sing La Mercè together.
+In the end, he thanks all the collaborators and dedicates the creation to the city’s residents: the poster-cart is an invitation to live, feel, and sing together.